 SHPE - UC IRVINE

 They embody their five pillars: academics, professional development, leadership development, chapter development, and community outreach.
 I especially appreciate community outreach.
-For example, we participated in the "Noche de Sciencas,” where we helped high school students and their families imagine a future in STEM.
+For example, we participated in the "Noche de Ciencas,” where we helped high school students and their families imagine a future in STEM.
 Lastly, I was able to embrace my leadership skills by participating in their annual professional panel.
 This allowed me to give current students insights to my personal journey, networking, and finding their confidence within the field.